khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-contributing.md

 #### Multiple-line merge descriptions

-You can add additional details after the first line.
+Additional details can be added after the first line.
 Subsequent lines don't need to start with action verbs:

 ```markdown
 - Removes header property from Modal